-- 1. Carry out a soil test (page 8). - 2.
-Understand if the field is within a nitrate vulnerable zone (NVZ) and check the rules for application rates and timing for organic materials and fertilisers. - 3.
+- 1. Carry out a soil test (page 7). - 2.
+For each field, check the relevant regulations and rules for application rates and timing for organic materials and fertilisers (e.g. nitrate vulnerable zones) - 3.
 Assess soil structure. - 4.
 Ensure drainage systems are maintained and functioning correctly. - 5.
 Calibrate the fertiliser spreader. - 6.
 Calculate any nutrient available for additions of organic materials (Section 2: Organic materials). - 7.
-Consider the environmental risks of fertiliser or organic manure use, e.g. connectivity of water to field to water or proximity of sensitive habitat. - 8.
+Consider the environmental risks of fertiliser or organic manure use, e.g. connectivity of field to water or proximity of sensitive habitat. - 8.
 Keep good records of organic materials and fertiliser applications across the farm.